cypress-io/cypress-documentation/source/guides/guides/web-security.md

 One last thing to consider here is that every once in a while we discover bugs in Cypress that lead to cross-origin errors that can otherwise be fixed.
 If you think you're experiencing a bug, {% open_an_issue 'open an issue' %}.

-To start, you will need to understand that *not all browsers expose a way to turn off web security*.
-Some do, some don't.
+{% note warning 'Chrome only' %}
+Disabling web security is only supported in Chrome family browsers.
+Settings in `chromeWebSecurity` will have no effect in other browsers.
 If you rely on disabling web security, you will not be able to run tests on browsers that do not support this feature.
+{% endnote %}

+## Set `chromeWebSecurity` to `false`

-## Setting `chromeWebSecurity` to `false` allows you to do the following:
+Setting `chromeWebSecurity` to `false` in Chrome family browsers allows you to do the following:

 - Display insecure content
 - Navigate to any superdomain without cross-origin errors